Raphael-Boichot/The-TinyGB-Printer/README.md

 - *VS Lemmings (VS.レミングス)*

 ## Kind warning
 The code and current design come as it.
 If you're not happy with the current hardware, the PCB EasyEDA design or the Arduino IDE, create your own, the licence allows it !
 Pull request with tested and working improvements are of course still welcomed.
-Feel free to design a share a 3D printed case.
+Feel free to design and share a 3D printed case, I won't make one.

 ## Aknowledgements
 - [Rafael Zenaro](https://github.com/zenaro147) because I stole chunks of code and ideas from the [NeoGB Printer project](https://github.com/zenaro147/NeoGB-Printer).
 This project is basically a demake.